ManoManoTech/hexa-playground/README.md

 Then, it's the ability to change in confidence, knowing what broke and what didn't, to get the whole working again.

 So far, the best way i found to get there is proper test coverage, of high quality code quality, hence easy to maintain and change.

 To get there, this repo shows an approach named *Hexagonal testing*: test cases are written against the Hexagon interface, ie against the business logic.

 Then implementations and glue code make sure these tests are run against:

 - the model implementation and fake adapters of hexagon ports: easing initial iterations and then allowing for quick explorations, while defining early tests without being linked to an implementation,
 - the model and each implementation(s), making sure to test implementation properly & in an uniform way,
     - on the way if some tests are lacking, then they're added to the test cases, and then run against all implementations,
 - finally, implementations of the test cases can be written against its interfaces: public API as well as user interfaces, like web pages for examples.

 Hence, test cases and data are written once, then run against all implementations, making sure they all behave the same while costing little to maintain.

+## Factor errors out of existence

+A piece of code is obviously better when free of bug.

+It's even better when most of the bugs can't happen by design.

+This is notably the case when:

+- using a strong typed language: a string can't be given for an integer,
+- having null safety, meaning the language distinguishes between nullable and non nullable types.
+Thus a null can't be given for a non nullable type,
+- making error handling first class code citizen, through the type system, rather than through exceptions out of the type system.

+As such, the code is using Kotlin, a strong typed language with null safety.
+It also uses [Arrow](https://arrow-kt.io/) to make error handling a first class citizen.

 # Functional requirements & tech constraints: the HeroesDesk app

 When doing a tech showcase, which business model to use is often tricky.
 The following one, HeroesDesk, was chosen because it's familiar to developers, allows some complexity and has a clear mission statement.

 HeroesDesk: task tracker for heroes :)

 No time tracking, no endless workflow customizing, only tasks that need to be done.
 Or not: let the heroes decide :)

 A task is made of:

 - title: mandatory, updatable, single line, 1 up to 255 chars
 - description: optional, updatable, multi line, up to 1024 chars
 - creator: mandatory, fixed at creation
 - assignees: optional, updatable
 - a task can be pending, in progress or done: default to pending
     - each state can be moved to any of the 2 others
 - a task can be deleted and restored to its pre deletion state
     - a deleted task content can't be changed

 Multiple tasks with same title or description can be created.